AlexsLemonade/OpenPBTA-analysis/README.md

 | WXS | 31 | 31 |

-All sequencing data were performed on nucleic acids extracted from fresh-frozen tissues using paired-end strategies.
+All sequencing was performed on nucleic acids extracted from fresh-frozen tissues using paired-end strategies.
 Additional details can be found in the [manuscript methods](https://github.com/AlexsLemonade/OpenPBTA-manuscript/blob/master/content/03.methods.md#data-generation).

 Below is a detailed table of [broad histologies](https://github.com/AlexsLemonade/OpenPBTA-manuscript/blob/master/content/03.methods.md#who-classification-of-disease-types) for the 1072 RNA-Seq biospecimens: